sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* Changed the wording of the link relationship settings to reflect better what they output.
 	* Expounded on what the optimized sitemap does, and that disabling the optimized sitemap will give the complex sitemap.
+	* Sitemap settings now dynamically reflect possibilities when switching from the Optimized and Core sitemaps.
 * **Fixed:**
 	* The link relationship settings now have an effect again.
 	* When a homepage isn't assigned with a page on front (that's something you should address), TSF will no longer incorrectly assume there is one and give a broken link to edit it at the homepage settings.